mashadab/theo_subsurface_hydrology/index.md

 ## Course Description

-This course will cover the theory of subsurface hydrology.
-The videos will be posted on youtube and will be linked here along with the course notes.
+This course will cover the theoretical concepts in subsurface hydrology that include infiltration and groundwater dynamics.
+The videos will be posted on youtube each Sunday and will be linked here along with the course notes.

 [Syllabus](summer2025/Hydro4X_Syllabus_2025.pdf)